 How Are the Extracted Hair Grafts Preserved Before Implantation in Micro FUE?

-Extracted hair grafts are preserved in a temperature-controlled physiological solution to maintain their viability until implantation as stated by Dr. H A Martino Neumann, from the Hair Science Institute.
-(2014)
+Extracted hair grafts are preserved in a temperature-controlled physiological solution to maintain their viability until implantation, as stated by Dr. H. A. Martino Neumann, Hair Science Institute (2014).

 How Soon Can Patients See Visible Hair Growth After Micro FUE Hair Transplants?

-Following transplantation, the newly implanted hairs often enter a resting phase, leading to temporary shedding within the first few weeks.
+Following transplantation, the newly implanted hairs enter a resting phase, leading to temporary shedding within the first few weeks.
 This is a normal part of the hair growth cycle.
-New growth usually commences around the third month, with noticeable density and length improvements over the subsequent months.
-By the one-year mark, most patientsmay see the full aesthetic benefits of the procedure.
+New growth begins around the third month, with noticeable density and length improvements over the subsequent months, reaching final density at 12 to 18 months (ISHRS Practice Census, 2025).
+By the one-year mark, most patients may see the full aesthetic benefits of the procedure.

 What Does Micro FUE Hair Transplant Look Like Before and After?

-Before a Micro FUE hair transplant, patients often experience receding hairlines or thinning areas.
+Before a Micro FUE hair transplant, patients experience receding hairlines or thinning areas.
 After the procedure, grafts are placed with high precision using ultra-fine tools, allowing for dense, natural-looking results in a single session.
-The final outcome typically becomes visible between 12 to 18 months, with fuller coverage and improved hairline definition.
+The final outcome becomes visible between 12 to 18 months, with fuller coverage and improved hairline definition (ISHRS Practice Census, 2025).

 The final appearance of hair transplant before and after photos is maximum coverage and a natural looking hairline that blends perfectly with the existing hair.